 Most days you don’t hear a peep from your ovaries.
-But when things are not so business as usual, ovary pain is not only a bit shocking, but also stressful — so, what does it mean?
+But when things aren’t business as usual, ovary pain can be a bit shocking.
+So, what does pain in your ovaries mean?

-Usually, if you experience ovary pain, it’s related to your period.
+Usually, if you experience ovary pain, it’s related to your period or ovulation.
 But other times, ovary pain may be a symptom of a stealthy, underlying condition.
+Here are some top reasons for ovary pain:

 These little sacs can pop up on your ovary at any time.
 Ovarian cysts are typically filled with a harmless liquid (though they can also be solid) and odds are, if you have one or two, you won’t even notice.

-But other times, they come in like a wrecking ball, giving you pain in your pelvis, thighs, and lower back.
+But other times, they come in like a wrecking ball, giving you pain in your pelvis, lower back, and even sometimes your thighs.
 You may especially notice this pelvic pain during sex or your period.

 - pooping pains